joebloe0/johnny5/README.md

 all you need is a proxy server you want to access and the proxy server you want to go through these are labeled external and interal proxies respectively

+instructions:
+1. download latest release
+2. change settings for your own conditions (see end of read me for informtion about your own proxy)
+3. run program

 options:
 use_proxy (1,0): tells the proxy if it should go through in internal proxy